-Political climate impacts the movement of governments to strengthen provincial legislation.

-Each province and territory has jurisdiction to amend provincial level legislation, however amendments are rarely made.

-There is mutual agreement amongst literature that Canada has insufficient legislation to promote companion animal welfare.
+- Political climate impacts the movement of governments to strengthen provincial legislation. - Each province and territory has jurisdiction to amend provincial level legislation, however amendments are rarely made. - There is mutual agreement amongst literature that Canada has insufficient legislation to promote companion animal welfare.

-Provincial acts of legislation were further assessed in comparison to the themes.
+Provincial acts of legislation were further assessed in comparison to the themes introduced in this section to formulate a discussion.